apollographql/apollo-client/react-docs/source/query-splitting.md

 And you have two Views:
 1. Series Overview: List of all Series with their description and cover
-2. Series DetailView: Detail View a Series with its description, cover and an episode list
+2. Series DetailView: Detail View of a Series with its description, cover and a list of episodes

 The query for the Series Overview would look like the following:
 ```graphql